Friday, June 14, 2024

 The Nioh statues are said to be the works of Unkei.

 The iconic moss stairs leading to the main building are not in use anymore (because it is obviously slippery!)
-You can take stars that run parallel to them.
+You can take stairs that run parallel to them.

 The thatched main building is awesome.